BRACE trial

 Information for participants

-Your involvement is more important than ever as we work to determine whether BCG’s ability to enhance immunity reduces the severity of SARS-CoV-2 as well as other infectious and allergic diseases.
+Your involvement has been an important contribution to the work to determine whether BCG’s ability to change immune responses reduces the severity of COVID-19 as well as other infectious and allergic diseases.

-Every survey, blood sample, app or phone check-in and COVID-19 test matters in this global effort to understand the potential benefits of BCG vaccine and help contain this pandemic.
+Every survey, blood sample, COVID-19 test and app or phone check-in mattered in this global effort to understand the potential benefits of BCG vaccine during the COVID-19 pandemic.

 What participants need to know